alexvasseur/redis-terraform-gcp/README.md

     - configure number of nodes and admin email
     - review/change as needed
     - configure the name of the json credentials file if needed
+    - configure the region (defaults europe-west1) and if needed the region zones (defaults ["b", "c", "d"]) (as defined by GCP for that region)

 Here is an example file
 ```